Back to work

 Shopping cart pattern for trade requests

 Stakeholders requested a way for pilots to queue multiple trade requests before submitting.
-I designed a shopping cart interaction that lets pilots stage requests, review them together, and submit in batch.
-This reduced server round trips and gave pilots a clear moment to review before committing, directly addressing the fear of irreversible actions seen in user testing.
+I contributed to the design of a robust shopping cart component that lets pilots stage requests, review them together, and submit in batch.
+This reduced server round trips and gave pilots a clear tool to review and submit trades without leaving the trips list, directly addressing the fear of irreversible actions seen in user testing.

 Interaction Design